gfreund123/cfil/README.md

+# Coupled Flow Imitation Learning
+This repository contains the source code for [add link]

+# Environment Creation
-A full description for reproducing our exact environment: note, a few lines may seem superfluous, but this will help avoid mujoco-py errors.
+A full description for reproducing our exact environment:

+note, a few lines may seem superfluous, but this will help avoid mujoco-py errors.
 1. Download mujoco200 http://www.roboti.us/download.html
     1. wget https://www.roboti.us/download/mujoco200_linux.zip